a11smiles/devnexus-2017-typescript-breakout/README.md

 The objective(s) of each folder are outlined below.

 ### Starter
 The starter folder contains a basic Node.js express server that serves a simple Angular 2 application.
-The Angular 2 application queries data from an API exposed by the Node.js application.
-The data returned by the API is hard-coded.
+The Angular 2 application queries data from an API exposed by the Node.js application; the data returned by the API is hard-coded.
+The objective of this folder is to simply get familiar with the application.

-### 1. Add unit tests to api, data
+### Step 1.
+Add Unit Tests to the API and Data Repository
+Because there were no steps in the previous section requiring code modifications, there's no code in this folder.
+The purpose of this step is to add Mocha unit tests to the Node.js API and the data repository.

-### 2. Add unit tests to server.js
+### Step 2.
+Add Unit Tests to _server.js_
+In this step, we add unit tests to the express application to complete our server-side testing.

-### 3. Convert server.js typescript, update unit tests
+### Step 3.
+Convert _server.js_ to TypeScript and Update Unit Tests
+Now that unit tests have been added to the Node.js application, we'll begin coverting the application to TypeScript and update the corresponding unit tests.
+The first refactoring is the express application.

-### 4. Convert api, data to typescript
+### Step 4.
+Convert API and Data Repository to TypeScript
+The purpose of this step is to finish our Node.js vanilla Javascript-to-TypeScript conversion.
+Additionally, we will move the hard-coded data to an external JSON file to 'mimic' an external repository.

-### 5. Create second repository (XML), add unit tests
+### Step 5.
+Create Second Repository (XML) and Add Unit Tests
+We'll start by properly creating our unit tests to test a secondary repository.
+We will then create the secondary 'repository' that contains the data in an XML file to mimic a different repository type.

-### 6. Add InversifyJS, wire up IoC
+### Step 6.
+Add Dependency Injection and Refactor
+To this point, we've converted the entire application from JavaScript to TypeScript and have added unit tests.
+We will now decouple the data layer and the service layer by introducing dependency injection.
+By adding dependency injection, we can easily switch between our two repositories with requiring _very_ minimal refactoring.

-### 7. Bonus: add named dependencies
+### Step 7.
+Bonus: Add Named Dependencies
+As a bonus, we'll add the capability to _dynamically_ switch between repositories via the URL.